MicrosoftDocs/sandbox/sandbox/snippets/101functions/storage/azure-table-storage.md

 ### Configuration Settings

 Create a `functions.json` file and define your binding.
-This binding automatically adds the returned value to the Table Storage.
+This binding automatically adds the objects added to the `ICollector` to the defined table.

 ```json
 {